patriciaSR/angular-blog-practice/README.md

 ---

-Also you need to **run the vue client** in other terminal with:
+Also you need to **run the angular client** in other terminal with:

-`npm run serve`
+`npm run start`

-The client is running now on safe port [https://localhost:8080](https://localhost:8080).
+The client is running now on safe port [https://localhost:4200](https://localhost:4200).

 If you want to learn more about vue client structure you can see [client folder](./client/README.md).